gabcg/notes/MSI Notes/MSI.md

 In proteins, bond vibration happens in picoseconds to nanoseconds, while an helix movement can happen in miliseconds to seconds.

 We can consider a protein conformation as a snapshot in a single point of time, but proteins are dynamic and change from one conformation to other.
 Some of those cluster in zones of similar conformations, called **conformational states**.
-Typically, we can consider active, inactive and intermediate conformational states.
+Typically, we can consider three: active, inactive and intermediate.

 <img src="msi-notes.assets/C1-1_conformational-states.png" alt=""
 	title="" width="300"/>